Author: Stan Alexander

 For my Hellcat, I slightly changed the factory-applied color scheme, used some markings from Pro-Mark Graphics, and finished the nose with a cat mouth.
 The finishing came out nicely and has held up for a few years.

 Companies such as Pro-Mark Graphics can create custom markings for your model.
-Pro-Mark Graphics also offers hatch panels, different-size rivets, panel lines, etc. Check out the company’s website listed in “Sources.”
+Pro-Mark Graphics also offers hatch panels, different-size rivets, panel lines, and other detailing options.
+Check out the company’s website listed in “Sources.”

 Projects by Others